ztsexton/zach-recommends-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

+This project was an idea pitched to me by Carlos Huizar because he trusts everything I recommend, so this is a site to practice my skills and keep track of recommendations I've made.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.